-- 1 The range of reasonable alternatives evaluated in the Initial Evaluation were identified based on information in the Interstate 5: - 2 Tumwater to Mounts Road Mid- and Long-Range Strategies Report (April 2020) and the Interstate 5 Tumwater to Mounts Road PEL 2 Study (March 2022).
-This range of alternatives include: - 3 Study (March 2022).
-This range of alternatives include: - Alternative 1 Operations Improvements Operations, Land Use, Transportation Demand Management, Transit, and Part Time Shoulder Use strategies evaluated separately in the Corridor PEL were combined to form Alternative 1 (Bridge Options A through C).
+The range of reasonable alternatives evaluated in the Initial Evaluation were identified based on information in the Interstate 5:Tumwater to Mounts Road Mid- and Long-Range Strategies Report (April 2020) and the Interstate 5 Tumwater to Mounts Road PEL Study (March 2022).
+This range of alternatives included:

+- Alternative 1 Operations Improvements Operations, Land Use, Transportation Demand Management, Transit, and Part Time Shoulder Use strategies evaluated separately in the Corridor PEL were combined to form Alternative 1 (Bridge Options A through C).
 Three general purpose (GP) lanes in each direction would be provided on I-5. - Alternative 2 Widen I-5 for high occupancy vehicles (HOV) lanes (Bridge Options A through D) Adds one HOV lane in each direction between Marvin Road and Mounts Road; one HOV lane and three GP lanes in each direction would be provided on I-5.
 The HOV lane is anticipated to operate 24 hours/day and 7 days/week with a 2+ occupancy designation requiring 2 or more people in each vehicle, similar to the I-5 HOV lane operations north of Mounts Road.
-The HOV lane provides WSDOT with operational flexibility to change the occupancy designation or allow single occupant vehicle use during weekday evenings or weekends. - Alternative 3 Widen I-5 for GP lanes (Bridge Options A through D) Adds one GP lane in each direction between Marvin Road and Mounts Road; four GP lanes in each direction would be provided on I-5. - Alternative 4 Convert I-5 lanes from GP to HOV Lanes Converts an existing GP lane to HOV use in each direction between Marvin Road and Mounts Road (Bridge Options A through C); one HOV lane and two GP lanes in each direction would be provided on I-5. - 18 A shared-use path (SUP) is common to all four alternatives and would provide a 4.7-mile continuous facility for pedestrians, - 19 bicyclists, and other users from the Marvin Road Interchange (Exit 111) to the Mounts Road Interchange (Exit 116) vicinities.
-The - 20 SUP would have a minimum width of 14 feet, north of the southbound I-5 travel lanes and separated by a concrete barrier.
-The - 21 location on the north side of I-5 provides views of the Billy Frank Jr. Nisqually National Wildlife Refuge, the McAllister Creek and - 22 Nisqually River deltas, Puget Sound, and the Olympic Mountains. - 23 Bridge Options A through D for Alternatives 2 and 3 and Bridge Options A through C for Alternatives 1 and 4 explored different bridge - 24 length options through the Nisqually River delta area including the Nisqually River crossing.
-This provided a range of options to - 25 consider for I-5 as well as providing ecosystem and habitat mitigation in the Nisqually River delta area.
+The HOV lane provides WSDOT with operational flexibility to change the occupancy designation or allow single occupant vehicle use during weekday evenings or weekends. - Alternative 3 Widen I-5 for GP lanes (Bridge Options A through D) Adds one GP lane in each direction between Marvin Road and Mounts Road; four GP lanes in each direction would be provided on I-5. - Alternative 4 Convert I-5 lanes from GP to HOV Lanes Converts an existing GP lane to HOV use in each direction between Marvin Road and Mounts Road (Bridge Options A through C); one HOV lane and two GP lanes in each direction would be provided on I-5.

+A shared-use path (SUP) is common to all four alternatives and would provide a 4.7-mile continuous facility for pedestrians, bicyclists, and other users from the Marvin Road interchange (Exit 111) to the Mounts Road interchange (Exit 116) vicinities.
+The SUP would have a minimum width of 14 feet, north of the southbound I-5 travel lanes and separated by a concrete barrier.
+The location on the north side of I-5 provides views of the Billy Frank Jr. Nisqually National Wildlife Refuge, the McAllister Creek and Nisqually River deltas, Puget Sound, and the Olympic Mountains.

+Bridge Options A through D for Alternatives 2 and 3 and Bridge Options A through C for Alternatives 1 and 4 explored different bridge length options through the Nisqually River delta area, including the Nisqually River crossing.
+This provided a range of options to consider for I-5 as well as providing environmental improvements in the Nisqually River delta area.